How to Read PDFs

 Frequently Asked Questions

-How can I read a PDF in C#?
+How can I read a PDF file in C#?

-Yes, when using IronOCR, it is advisable to use a 'using' statement when working with OcrInput objects to ensure resources are disposed of properly after performing OCR operations.
+When using IronOCR, it is recommended to use a 'using' statement when working with OcrInput objects.
+This ensures that resources are disposed of properly after the OCR process is complete.

 Software Engineer